Someone Else's Life

 She looked sad and shook her head.

-“Oh, John, darling, you must stop this.
+“Oh, John, it’s you again, isn’t it?
+Darling, you must stop this.
 It’s been too many times.
 It’s gone on for too long.
 It’s not good for anyone.”

 “Can I come in?”